kshitij-kayastha/Tensor/README.md

 ## Installation

-Clone the repository and include `tensor.hpp` and `tensor.cpp` in your project.
+Clone the repository and include `Tensor.hpp` in your project.

 ```sh
 git clone https://github.com/kshitij-kayastha/Tensor.git